espocrm/documentation/docs/administration/formula.md

 `ext\account\findByEmailAddressDomain(EMAIL_ADDRESS)`

 Finds an account by an email address.
 If no full match found, then tries to find by domain name.
 Free email provider domains are ignored.
 Returns ID or null.
-(Available as of 5.8.3).

 #### ext\email\send